jk021227/jk021227/README.md

 * Accomplished:
   * Developing business use cases and technical product documents of Generative AI products
   * Placed 1st in the Global Intern Case Challenge, pitching to the CEO of Visa
-  * Given the highest performance rating among all present and past interns in the CEMEA region
 * Skills Deployed: Python, Product/Project Management, Pandas, Solution Architecture, Customer Roadmap Formulation, Figma

 ## Software Engineer, [dato.](https://www.linkedin.com/company/dato-pr/)